Local Government Pension Scheme (LGPS)

 - your pension is worked out each year with inflation added, so it keeps up with the cost of living

-- the scheme is flexible, you can chose to pay less or more
+- the scheme is flexible, you can choose to pay less or more

 - you receive tax relief on your pension contributions